JonathanBokeunChang/Final_FBLA/README.md

 Contributions are welcome!
 If you have suggestions for improvements, new features, or bug fixes, please open an issue or submit a pull request.
 We appreciate your feedback and support in making StoryApp even better.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

-## Acknowledgments
-- Special thanks to the contributors and the open-source community for their invaluable resources and support.
-- This app utilizes SwiftUI for its user interface, providing a modern and responsive design.

----

-Feel free to customize this README further to fit your app's specific functionalities and features!